View Document Text

 approaches including, but not limited to, negative/positive screening, systematic consideration, and

-as traditional investing, as well as the risk that the desired impact will not be achieved.
+the same risks as traditional investing, as well as the risk that the desired impact will not be achieved.

 countries or types of investments, which could negatively impact client performance depending on whether